top of page

 What happens when you detox from alcohol

 If someone has been drinking a lot of alcohol for a long time, suddenly stopping is never a good idea.
+Detoxing can be dangerous for heavy drinkers.

-Alcohol withdrawal symptoms can be serious and for some, possibly even life threatening.
+At Ocean Hills, we tell our clients that alcohol withdrawal symptoms can be serious and for some, possibly even life threatening.
 This always requires supervision from a medical professional, such as your GP.

 What are the withdrawal symptoms when you detox from alcohol?

-In a more severe cases, seizures can occur, sometimes with little or no warning.
+In more severe cases, seizures can occur, sometimes with little or no warning.
 This a life-threatening event.

 Delirium tremens is the most serious type of alcohol withdrawal and is a medical emergency.
 The ‘DTs’ usually affects people with a severe physical dependence on alcohol and requires medicine from a doctor.
 Untreated, it is potentially fatal.
 Symptoms include hallucinations, fever, confusion and agitation, irregular heartbeat and blood pressure and even tremors and seizures.